-Another year has passed, and once you have finished with all the annual performance analyses for 2019, it is time to make some New Year’s resolutions.
+Another year has passed, and once you have finished with all the annual performance analyses, it is time to make some New Year’s resolutions.
 And not just on the personal plane – you also need to introduce some changes to your business.

 Digitalization brought about many changes – we are more productive in the workplace but the life pace has also quickened.
 Among the positive changes, we can enlist its influence on the need for paper.
 Namely, all documents and notes that used to collect dust in endless rows of folders have now moved to the digital planes where they can be managed much more effectively.